A lot of people, included energy professionals, don't fully understand the difference between kW and kWh.

-Electricity and other Fuels supply energy in a form that we can use to run the equipment in our buildings.
+Electricity and other Fuels like Diesel, Petrol & Gas supply energy in a form that we can use to run the equipment in our buildings.

-Our Chocolate contain a certain amount of energy - 800 Calories or 0.0008 kWh per Chocolate.
-But Chocolate energy is not in a form that we can easily use to run the equipment in our buildings...
+Chocolate contain a certain amount of energy - 800 Calories or 0.0008 kWh per Chocolate, but Chocolate energy is not in a form that we can easily use to run the equipment in our buildings...

 We can express quantities of these forms of energy in terms of kWh, that we buy or generate kWh of energy, and we use it to fuel the equipment in our buildings.

 The relationship between Energy consumption (kWh) and time.